AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Infinity specializes in non-standard auto insurance for high-risk drivers, such as those with violations, speeding tickets, a lapsed auto insurance policy, an SR-22 form or other situations that can make it difficult to find an insurance carrier.

-As of 2018, Infinity is a subsidiary of Kemper Auto, one of the nation’s largest specialized insurers.
+In 2018, Infinity became a subsidiary of Kemper Auto, one of the nation’s largest specialized insurers.
 Post-acquisition, most auto insurance policies migrated under the Kemper brand except in California, where more than half of Infinity’s business took place — it currently operates under the Infinity name exclusively in California.
 Infinity’s average rates tend to be higher than the national average, which makes sense given that high-risk policies cost more than those for drivers with clean records.

 I’m a senior editor and analyst at AutoInsurance.com.
-Although I’m a State Farm customer (check out my full State Farm review), I’ll walk you through the main features of Infinity auto insurance based on our aggregated data and industry research to help you determine if it could work for you.
+Although I’m a State Farm customer (check out my full State Farm review), I’ll walk you through the main features of Infinity auto insurance based on our aggregated data and industry research.

 In addition to Infinity, we’ve reviewed dozens of auto insurance providers, including the best insurance for high-risk drivers.